 Your hazard warning flashers let you warn others.
 They also let police know you have a problem.
 Your front and rear turn signal lights will flash on and off.

-Press the button in to make your front and rear turn signal lights flash on and off.
+Move the switch to the right to make your front and rear turn signal lights flash on and off.